 FAQ

-When defining a materialized view, use a date column as the partition key (PARTITION BY) and set the lifecycle (LIFECYCLE) to retain only the data of the last year.
+When you define a materialized view, you can use the date column as the partition key and specify a lifecycle to retain the data of only the most recent year.

 CREATE MATERIALIZED VIEW sales_mv_lifecycle